 If you consider 15 mph a moderate pace, don’t expect to average 15 mph on a century.
 It is, after all, 100 miles.
-And if you’re doing 15 mph on the flats you’ll be doing 6 mph on the hills.
+Remember that both wind and climbing will reduce your average speed, for reasons we discussed at length in the chapter on Training.
 So expect a 11-12 mph overall on a typically hilly 100-mile course.
 That sounds slow, but trust me on this, and plan your departure time accordingly.
 Remember to calculate in your food stops.

 Dress as Lightly as You Can Stand

 Most centuries are in the summer months, when there’s often a huge temperature swing from 6 AM to 3 PM.
 I once did a century where it was 60 degrees at 6 AM, 70 degrees at 7 AM, 80 degrees at 8 AM, and 105 degrees by noon.
 If you dress for the 6 AM start, at 3 PM you’ll be riding with three layers tied around your waist.
 Yet you can’t freeze for the first 3 hours.
 So strike a compromise, and dress so you’re cold for the first fifteen minutes, a bit chilly for the first hour, comfortable for the next few hours, and stripping off clothing after that.
 And perfect your clothing storage system—get a large seat pack and curly laces and/or wear a backpack.
 Some thoughtful centuries have a clothing drop zone after a couple hours of riding, so you can drop off the clothes you don’t need and collect them at the end of the ride—ask if yours has one.